andreasabel/inCode/entry/introduction-to-singletons-2.md

     SNil  :: Sing 'Nil
     SCons :: Sing x -> Sing xs -> Sing ('Cons x xs)
     ```

+    Note that the built-in singletons for the list type also uses these same
+    constructor names, for `[]` and `:`.

 [^1]: And also a not-so-obvious fourth type, `forall s.
 Door s`, which is a
     subtype of all of those three!